XaviGallardo/axa-frontend/README.md

+# axa-frontend

+Assessment AXA - Brastlewark

+You can view the App on the LINK --> https://brastlewark.netlify.com/

+## Description

+Little React project to facilitate trade with the local population of Brastlewark.

+You can browse all the inhabitants details.

+You can search by Gnome Name and view the detail and friends of each Gnome.

+### UI only for smartphones

+### Backlog

+Fix some UI problem in IOS.

+Sort & Filter extra info.

+Testing with Jest

+Maybe Redux

+## REACT APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To Run the App locally, clone or download from the repo to your computer and in the project directory, follow the next steps as you want/need.

+Recommended:

+1.- npm install
+2.- npm start

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+to install the dependencies.

 ### `npm start`